Scarlett Johansson Attends Met Gala Wearing Marchesa, Brand Owned by Harvey Weinstein's Ex-Wife

 Marchesa canceled their runway show at New York Fashion Week earlier this year, though business hasn’t halted: Chapman and co-founder Keren Craig released a lookbook of pre-fall 2018 designs in January.

-The Avengers: Infinity War star herself has been vocal her support for the #MeToo movement and the Time’s Up campaign, which she’s been working with since its launch earlier this year.
+Johansson herself has been vocal in her support for the #MeToo movement and the Time’s Up campaign, which she’s been working with since its launch earlier this year.
 She attended the Women’s March in January, where she publicly called out fellow actor James Franco, who was accused of inappropriate conduct that same month.

 RELATED VIDEO: What Harvey Weinstein’s Wife Georgina Chapman Really Knew & What’s Next For Fashion Label Marchesa